-The Royal Society for Public Health (RSPH) is to establish a Gambling Health Alliance (GHA) with the support of GambleAware.
-The new Alliance will seek to ensure that gambling and the harms which arise from it are placed on an equal footing with other major public health challenges, focussing on prevention, early intervention, and increased community engagement.
+Change to The Royal Society for Public Health (RSPH) has established a Gambling Health Alliance (GHA) with the support of Gambleaware.
+The new Alliance seeks to ensure that gambling and the harms which arise from it are placed on an equal footing with other major public health challenges, focussing on prevention, early intervention, and increased community engagement.

 Measuring gambling-related harms, a framework for action (July 2018) published by the Commission, in collaboration with the Advisory Board for Safer Gambling and Gamble Aware looks at how we might understand the range of harms gambling can have on individuals, families, communities and society.
 The three year research programme to support the National Strategy to Reduce Gambling Harms has been published.
 Evidence (Geofutures 2017) indicates that particular groups are more vulnerable to gambling related harm than others, for example, mental health issues, homelessness and other addictive behaviours.